 Explains the role of the Technical Director in the realization of a theatre production from page to stage.
 Offers training and hands-on experience in the collaborative production process as seen through the work of the Technical Director.
 Includes training in industry-standard software and tools.
 Lab access fee of $10 applies.
 Software fee of $25 applies.

 Focuses on the application of advanced principles of scenic design for sets and properties.
 Involves completion of project designs featuring elevation drawing and drafting, rendering, and model building.
 Emphasizes development of conceptual ideas based on script and director's concept.
 Student designers for UVU productions may be selected from this class.
 Lab access fee of $10 applies.

 Introduces basic approaches to painting theatrical scenery.
 Covers traditional scene painting techniques and the tools and paints which support those techniques.
 Course lab fee of $42 applies.

 Provides the laboratory component to THEA 3571 in which students may acquire skills in creation and presentation of scale models used in the development of scenic design for theatrical productions.
 Includes layout, model making techniques, model finishes, and presentation.

-Introduces basic directing techniques utilized in casting and rehearsing actors for stage and screen performance.
-Places emphasis on achieving honest and believable performances in the intimate style of camera acting, as well as the highly physical acting style of the stage.
-Includes studies in script structure, visualization, movement, pace and rhythm, gesture, casting techniques, and rehearsal techniques.
+Introduces basic directing techniques utilized in rehearsing and presenting acting scenes for stage and screen performance.
+Places emphasis on text analysis and effective communication with actors to achieve honest and believable performances in the intimate style of camera acting, as well as the highly physical acting style of the stage.
+Includes studies in script structure, visualization, movement, pace and rhythm, gesture and rehearsal techniques.

 Builds upon concepts covered in Directing Actors for Stage and Screen.
 Includes class workshops and demonstrations followed by class/instructor critique.
 Requires completion and presentation of a director's book.
 Culminates in public presentation of a one-act play.